 How Property Is Divided in an Ontario Divorce: Equalization Explained

-- Zev Wise
+- Ken Wise

-- 2 min read
+- 3 min read

 One of the biggest concerns for anyone going through a divorce in Ontario is what will happen to their property.
 How are assets divided?
 Will you have to sell the family home?
 What about pensions and investments?
 Ontario has a specific legal framework for dividing property on marriage breakdown, and understanding it is crucial to protecting your financial future.